fsantanna/fsantanna.github.io/menu.md

 Eventually, after the chosen screen terminates, the game transits back to the main menu.

-In the figure demonstrating our implementation, we symbolize the chosen screens as clickable buttons associated with the user choices.
+In the demo figure, we symbolize the chosen screens as clickable buttons associated with the user choices.
 Clicking the button again terminates the screen and returns to the main menu.
-Our goal is to apply [structured reactive techniques](pingus.md) in the implementation.
+Our goal is to apply [structured reactive techniques](pingus.md) in our implementation.
 Let's discuss it in a top-down approach, starting with the main application:

 <pre>
--- enumeration with the possible main menu choices
+-- enumeration with the possible menu choices
 <b>type</b> Menu = <Story=(), Editor=(), ...>

 -- task signatures for the menu and buttons
 <b>task</b> main_menu: () -> Menu
-    -- returns the next screen to navigate
+    -- returns the chosen screen to navigate
 <b>task</b> menu_button: [pos:Point, lbl:String] -> ()
     -- receives a position and label to show

 -- spawns the game code
 <b>spawn</b> {
     -- the outer loop                         1️⃣
     <b>loop</b> {
         -- main menu
         <b>var</b> opt = <b>await</b> <b>spawn</b> main_menu ()    2️⃣

         -- chosen screen
         <b>var</b> lbl = <b>ifs</b> {